Introduction

 The Dermophthalmology Solution

-- OphthalmogenSpray eyelid spray for Demodex & bacteria control and strengthening of eyelashes, when outdoors or in front of screens.
+For Demodex & bacteria control, eyelash strengthening and immediate relief when outdoors or in front of screens.

 Case Studies